hivtools/hint/README.md

 For more information about developing the front-end see [src/app/static/README](https://github.com/mrc-ide/hint/blob/master/src/app/static/README.md)

+For more information on Generic Chart, see [/docs/GenericChart.md](https://github.com/mrc-ide/hint/blob/mrc-2537/docs/GenericChart.md)

 ### Testing

 Ensure dependencies are running and then execute tests on the command line or through IntelliJ